Eating out at a restaurant is no longer just about the food, it’s about the experience.

 There’s been a real shift in restaurant logo design over the last couple of years.
 We’ve seen a move to simple but strong branding that tells a story, or hints at personality.

-Even well-established, popular brands have been evolving their logos to accommodate the multiple platforms they now need to occupy, and of course to keep them looking fresh, relevant and contemporary.
+Even well-established, popular brands have been evolving their restaurant logos to accommodate the multiple platforms they now need to occupy, and of course to keep them looking fresh, relevant and contemporary.

 Here are some examples of how well-known restaurants are now thinking about their logo design:

-Restaurant Logo Tips
+Restaurant Logo Ideas

 - Your logo has to work across multiple platforms, so avoid anything too complicated that might not translate well–keep it clean and simple.